-What do authors have to provide to satisfy the policy?

-- dataset(s) employed? - code of computation (syntax)? - self-compiled software components? - descriptions of the data (data dictionary/codebook)? - > Is the policy mandatory? - > Who is responsible to provide the data (author/ journal?) - > When do authors have to submit their replication data? - > Does the policy have a procedure to foster replication for proprietary/confidential datasets?
+- > What do authors have to provide to satisfy the policy? - dataset(s) employed? - code of computation (syntax)? - self-compiled software components? - descriptions of the data (data dictionary/codebook)? - > Is the policy mandatory? - > Who is responsible to provide the data (author/journal?) - > When do authors have to submit their replication data? - > Does the policy have a procedure to foster replication for research based on proprietary/confidential data?